 - Take cuttings of tender plants.
 Pelargoniums, Penstemon and Salvias work well.

 - Spring flowering bulbs will be on sale now.
-The Horti Society has an annual bulb sale in early September.
-Here there is a fabulous range of bulbs, all reasonably priced.
-Buying early gives more choice and time for planning.
+Remember The Horti Society's annual bulb sale - a fabulous range of bulbs, all reasonably priced.